New rule strengthening federal job protections could counter Trump promises to remake the government

 President Joe Biden nullified Schedule F upon taking office.
-But if Trump were to revive it during a second administration, he could dramatically increase the around 4,000 federal employees who are considered political appointees and typically change with each new president.
+But if Trump, a Republican, were to revive it during a second administration, he could dramatically increase the around 4,000 federal employees who are considered political appointees and typically change with each new president.

+In a statement issued Thursday, Biden, a Democrat, called the rule a "step toward combatting corruption and partisan interference to ensure civil servants are able to focus on the most important task at hand: delivering for the American people.'

-How many employees might have been affected by Schedule F is unclear.
-However, the National Treasury Employee Union used freedom of information requests to obtain documents suggesting that federal workers such as office managers and specialists in human resources and cybersecurity might have been subject to reclassification — meaning that the scope of Trump's order might have been broader than previously believed.
+The potential effects of the change are wide-reaching since how many federal employees might have been affected by Schedule F is unclear.
+The National Treasury Employee Union used freedom of information requests to obtain documents suggesting that workers like office managers and specialists in human resources and cybersecurity might have been among those subject to reclassification.

-The new rule could counter a future Schedule F order by spelling out procedural requirements for reclassifying federal employees, and clarifying that civil service protections accrued by employees can't be taken away regardless of job type.
-It also makes clear that policymaking classifications apply to noncareer, political appointments and can’t be applied to career civil servants.
+The new rule moves to counter a future Schedule F order by spelling out procedural requirements for reclassifying federal employees and clarifying that civil service protections accrued by employees can't be taken away, regardless of job type.
+It also makes clear that policymaking classifications apply to noncareer, political appointments.

 “It will now be much harder for any president to arbitrarily remove the nonpartisan professionals who staff our federal agencies just to make room for hand-picked partisan loyalists," National Treasury Employees Union President Doreen Greenwald said in a statement.